 The properties are associated to the component instance but not added to it.
 This means that new (meta-) properties can be added to add information to the component (like the Remote Services export properties), but those won't be accessible directly by the component.
-Those extra properties will be visible in component's services properties and in the instance properties returned by the iPOPO get_instance_details() method, but no new field will be injected in the component instance.
+Those extra properties will be visible in component's services properties and in the instance properties returned by the iPOPO get\instance\details() method, but no new field will be injected in the component instance.

 '''

 @ComponentFactory()

 @Property('name', 'name', 'foo')

 @Instantiate('component-1')

 @Instantiate('component-2', {'name': 'bar'})

 class Foo(object):

-pass
+def call(self):

 '''